 Liv here!
 As Bigger Bolder Baking’s resident alternative baker making sweet treats that happen to be good for you is my specialty.
 These Cookie Dough Truffles are no exception!
-Made with only 4 sugar, gluten, grain and dairy-free ingredients, these truffles are an indulgence fit for pre-or post-workout… or of course, a midnight snack.
+Made with only 4 sugar, gluten, grain and dairy-free ingredients, plus a few more, these truffles are an indulgence fit for pre-or post-workout… or of course, a midnight snack.

 Sometimes referred to as “fat bombs” these truffles are made of an edible cookie dough recipe that has no sugar and loads of healthy fat.
 Whether you make this edible cookie dough and turn it into a truffle or not, this is a great one to have on hand for when the cravings hit.
 With these cookie dough truffles, healthy dessert choices are easy to make.

 I am in full support of the edible cookie dough trend, as unbaked cookie dough really is one of my favorite things.
 While there are lots of edible cookie dough recipes out there that are egg free and safe to eat, a lot of them are still hard on the stomach and full of sugar.

 The base for these cookie dough truffles is made of cashew butter, coconut flour, Lakanto sugar-free maple syrup, sugar-free chocolate chips, and vanilla extract.
 The cashew butter is the perfect neutral flavor when introduced to the coconut flour, it transforms into a dough-like texture.
 Flavored with the rest of the ingredients and studded with chocolate chips, this cookie dough is the real deal.
 No chickpeas, flours, or added oils.

 How To Make Cookie Dough Truffles

 Once the edible cookie dough is made, it’s super easy to turn it into truffles.
 I like to do this as it helps me portion out the cookie dough, as well as making it portable and great for on-the-go treats.